deniskyashif/blog/content/posts/2019-09-13-syntax-directed-translation.md

 visit(root); // '5+3-1' => 7
 ```

 So calling `visit(root)` is going to return the result of the evaluation.
+An `expr` subtree has the following semantics - it can either have a single child which subtree evaluates to a number or three child nodes where the first and the third evaluate to a number and the second is an operator symbol.
+Depending on the operator, the node's value is calculated.

 Another example would be to convert the expression which is in infix notation into postfix notation.

 ```js
 function visit(node) {